-Intensive Care Unit & High Dependency Units Isolation Units Isolation units were created with the aim of preventing the spread of infectious diseases from incoming to existing wildlife casualties.
-These units would have strict biosecurity protocols including foot baths, the use of PPE, and access would be restricted to authorised personnel only. management, nutritional support, and administration of medications and These cabins are equipped to provide a range of specialised medical treatments and therapies, such as intravenous fluid therapy, pain
+Intensive Care Unit & High Dependency Units These cabins are equipped to provide a range of specialised medical treatments and therapies, such as intravenous fluid therapy, pain management, nutritional support, and administration of medications and antibiotics.
+Isolation Units Isolation units were created with the aim of preventing the spread of infectious diseases from incoming to existing wildlife casualties.
+These units would have strict biosecurity protocols including foot baths, the use of PPE, and access would be restricted to authorised personnel only.